-KKR plays both sides on Sedgwick Claims buyout
+REFILE-KKR plays both sides on Sedgwick Claims buyout

 Carlyle was hiring that expertise when it mandated KKR to lead the loan, a lawyer specializing in leveraged buyouts said, adding that KKR and Carlyle also have a working relationship that they want to maintain.

 “From Carlyle’s perspective, they’re saying I am paying the banks a certain amount of fees and are going to control the fee pot,” the lawyer said.
-“They obviously want to throw a fee to KKR capital.
+“They obviously want to throw a fee to KKR Capital.
 It’s all based upon mutual interest.”

 In the first three quarters of 2018, KKR has been involved in 21 deals larger than US$1bn, according to LPC data, compared to 26 deals for all of 2017 and just eight deals in 2016.